-Here at thekitchenman.ca site we will explore the proper procedures for preparing food using smart ingredients that will help promote a healthy diet.
-Topics about foraging canning and preserves during the growing seasons.
-In my daily ramblings I will talk about food grown by the local farmers and about the farms and suppliers that I have recently visited.
-Meetings with new talented chefs that I will be having one on one discussions with chefs and cooks that I met on my travels.
+Here at thekitchenman.ca site we can explore the proper procedures for preparing food using smart ingredients that will help promote a healthy diet.
+Topics about foraging canning and preserving during the growing seasons.
+In my daily ramblings, talk about food grown by the local farmers and about the farms and suppliers that I have recently visited here in Oxford county.
+Meetings with new talented chefs that I will be having one on one discussions that I meet on my travels.
 My original recipes are from the source including pit roasting, shore lunches, back woods foraging, baby food too senior cuisine and lots in between.
 I am still learning the new ways and techniques as my passion for food evolves.

 Here is the lyrics to the Song ♫ ♫ ♪ ♪